CompVis/stable-diffusion/docs/features/PROMPTS.md

 ---
-title: Prompting Features
+title: Prompting-Features
 ---

-# :octicons-command-palette-16: Prompting Features
+# :octicons-command-palette-24: Prompting-Features

 ## **Reading Prompts from a File**